-The finale to orientation week for our incoming students is the White Coat Ceremony.
-164 students received their white coats and then signed and recited the Oath of the Professional Pharmacy Student, which they created as a class.
+The wrap up for orientation week for the Class of 2022 included the marshmallow challenge, White Coat ceremony, and annual barbecue.
+143 first-year students received their white coats and then signed and recited the Oath of the Professional Pharmacy Student, which they created as a class.
 Read More

 Generally, you can’t eat chemotherapy.
 That’s because your digestive system breaks down the molecules you eat into smaller pieces that can be absorbed through the gut into the bloodstream.
 Read More